Polynomial definability in constraint languages with few subpowers: Universal-algebraic tools and constructions

-In the following, we are going to introduce some basic notions from universal algebra that will allow us to state our main result (Theorem \ref{theorem:main-result}) in its full generality.
-In Section \ref{section:algshort} we furthermore discuss how short pp-definitions behave with respect to basic algebraic constructions.
-For more background in universal algebra we refer to the textbooks \cite{bergman_universal_2011,burris_course_1981}.
+In the following, we are going to briefly introduce some basic notions from universal algebra that will allow us to state our main result, Theorem \ref{theorem:main-result}, in its full generality.
+In Sections \ref{section:algshort} and \ref{section:multi-sorted}, we furthermore discuss how short pp-definitions behave with respect to basic algebraic constructions.
+For more background in universal algebra, we refer the reader to the standard textbooks \cite{bergman_universal_2011,burris_course_1981}.